• Skip to primary navigation

 A robust B2B payment solution is also a good way to simplify accounts payable and receivable.
 Rather than managing a bunch of checks coming and going, the software automatically scans, records, and stores them.

-There is no human labor required and thus, much less room for error.
+There’s no human labor required and thus much less room for error.

-The system may even integrate with bookkeeping software for shared data management.
+The system may even integrate with ERP, accounting, or bookkeeping software for shared data management and functionality.
 This also makes filing taxes a lot easier.

 Increase Security

-Sticking a check in the mail opens a business up to all types of fraud.
-Mail theft is still a very real threat.
+Sticking a check in the mail opens a business up to payment fraud.
+An internal USPS memo reported a 400% increase in postal robberies nationwide since 2019.
 Although digital solutions aren’t immune to security breaches, most payment providers have a team of engineers and experts watching over your data at all times.
 There is also a clearer “paper trail” when every transaction is done electronically.

 Save Time and Labor

-Processing a hard copy check costs an average of $2—which can add up if there is a large volume.
-Your team could be spending time more efficiently on core products and services while A.I. does the menial tasks.
+Processing a hard copy check costs an average of $2 — which can add up if there’s a large volume.
+Your team could be spending time more efficiently on core products and services while AI does the menial tasks.

 How to Accept B2B Payments

-Solutions for B2B payments tend to lag behind.
-A recent survey by the Association for Financial Professionals showed that more than half of all B2B payments (51%) are still made by a paper check.
+Solutions for B2B payments tend to lag.
+According to a recent report by PYMNTS and CheckAlt, an estimated “40% of all B2B payments in the US are still made via check.”
 However, this is not always the most secure way.
 Many organizations are planning to universally switch to digital payment options.

 Today, a business can accept B2B payments in five different ways.